-Unification is the process of bringing the elements of life and of self together into harmony.
+Unification is about bring people together in harmony.
+It is also about bringing the elements of life and self together in harmony.

 Real